The Complete Guide to Reducing Employee Absences

 The Lost Time Rate is used to calculate the percentage of total available time that has been lost due to employee absence.
 This is useful for measuring the rate of absenteeism among specific groups of employees, such as individual departments.
 The lost time rate is calculated as follows:

-(Total hours—or days—lost to absence for the period)
+Total hours lost to absence for the period

 _____________________________________________________ x 100

-For example, if a team with four employees, each scheduled to work 40 hours a week, missed a combined total of 10 hours during that week, the lost time rate for that workweek equals 6.25 percent.
+Example: if a team with four employees and a 40-hour workweek misses a combined total of 10 hours during that week, the weekly lost time rate equals 6.25%.